styanXDU/IDEA-CRS/README.md

-# ProDSP
+# IDEA-CRS

-This is the code repo for EMNLP24 under review paper "Improving Proactive Dialogue Strategy Planning with Interactive Environment and Goal-oriented Reward"
+This is the code repo for Information fusion under review paper "IDEA-CRS: An implicit desire exploration fusion based approach for proactive web conversational recommendation system"

 The code will be released soon